Medically reviewed by Drugs.com. Last updated on Feb 21, 2022.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of tisagenlecleucel injection in children with ALL.
 Safety and efficacy have been established.

-Appropriate studies have not been performed on the relationship of age to the effects of tisagenlecleucel injection in children with DLBCL.
+Appropriate studies have not been performed on the relationship of age to the effects of tisagenlecleucel injection in children with DLBCL and FL.
 Safety and efficacy have not been established.

 Appropriate studies have not been performed on the relationship of age to the effects of tisagenlecleucel injection in the elderly.
 Safety and efficacy have not been established.